NATURALISTIC OBSERVATIONS

 • Online Observation: Observing behaviours in online environments, such as social media, forums, or other digital platforms, where the observer's presence is unknown to the participants.

-• Surveillance Techniques: Utilizing surveillance tools like GPS tracking, website cookies, and other data-gathering technologies that monitor without the subjects' awareness
+• Surveillance Techniques: Utilising surveillance tools like GPS tracking, website cookies, and other data-gathering technologies that monitor without the subjects' awareness

 • Reflective Surfaces: Using mirrors or other reflective surfaces to observe subjects indirectly.
-This method allows the observer to watch subjects without facing them directly, reducing the likelihood of being noticed.
+This method allows the observer to watch subjects without directly facing them, reducing the likelihood of being noticed.

-• Long-Distance Observation Tools: Binoculars or long-range cameras can observe subjects from a distance.
+• Long-Distance Observation Tools: Binoculars or long-range cameras can be used to observe subjects from a distance.
 This method is beneficial in outdoor or large settings where the observer can maintain a physical distance.

-• Inconspicuous Note-Taking: Small, discreet devices or methods for recording observations, like a hidden voice recorder or shorthand notes on a smartphone, can be essential for minimizing visibility while still capturing data.
+• Inconspicuous Note-Taking: Small, discreet devices or methods for recording observations, like a hidden voice recorder or shorthand notes on a smartphone, can be essential for minimising visibility while still capturing data.

 • Each method minimises the observer's presence and avoids influencing the subjects' behaviour.
 However, while these techniques can be effective for gathering unaltered observational data, they must be used with careful consideration of ethical guidelines, particularly around privacy and informed consent.